evmts/tevm-monorepo/docs-alpha/getting-started/quick-start.md

 ## Starting a new project with EVMts

+**Note this is not implemented yet.
+Try forking an example app**

 🏗️🚧 CLI not yet available but [coming soon](https://github.com/evmts/evmts-monorepo/issues/82).
 Skip to Adding EVMts to an existing project section.

 To start a new project with EVMts you can scaffold a new project using wagmi cli or use one of our existing [example projects](https://github.com/evmts/evmts-monorepo/tree/main/examples).
 These instructions will use Wagmi cli.

 1. Install wagmi cli